vishalsharbidar/Reconstruction-of-Trajectory/README.md

 # Reconstruction-of-Trajectory

-The goal of this project is to use the data set and to reconstruct a fairly complex vehicle trajectory.
+The goal of this project is to use the preprocessed static data set to reconstruct a fairly complex vehicle trajectory.

-The preproccessed data has 4 variables i.e,
+The Input data has 4 variables i.e,
   * Timestamp
   * Displacement
   * Yaw rate
   * Acceleration
+The data set can be seen below,
+![